Thick and Hearty Turkey Chili Soup – Healthy, Quick & Delicious!

 - 1 cup [chicken broth]

-- 2 ½ cup [navy white beans]
+- 2 1/2 cup white navy beans

-- ¼ chopped fresh cilantro
+- 1/4 chopped fresh cilantro

-- 1 tablespoon flour + ¼ cup water
+- 1 tablespoon flour + 1/4 cup water

 Instructions

 - Heat the oil in a heavy pan over medium-high heat.
 Once the oil is hot, add the ground turkey and cook it until it is almost cooked through.
+NOTE: if you are using cooked turkey or chicken, skip this step and start with cooking the vegetables in the step below.
+Once they are soft, add the vegetables and spices.

 - Reduce the heat to medium and stir in the peppers, onions and garlic; cook until the vegetables begin to soften.